polluxparis/zebulon-table/README.md

     onSave: "onSave",
     onSaveBefore: undefined,
     onSaveAfter: undefined,
+    noDataMutation:false, // avoid the mutation of the dataset array prop. default false
     noFilter: false, // Indicator if the filter bar is diplayed. default : false
     noStatus: false, //  Indicator if the status bar is diplayed. default : false
     actions: []